erickdelage/061652_ROBUST_OPTIMIZATION/assignments.md

 Colab code for exercises 3.1, 3.2, 3.3: [Google Colab notebook](https://colab.research.google.com/drive/1K5dHuN0ipbDBDpbLiHZOEzGw0-Q5e-C4?usp=sharing)

 Colab code for exercises 3.4: [Google Colab notebook](https://colab.research.google.com/drive/1_MWEmTvNp0c16pYJJffblFE-Yq-PPxSB?usp=drive_link)
-<span style="color:red">**Warning!** You should find the courage to fill in the section of the code requesting the implementation of the reduced form of the robust optimization model.</span>
+<span style="color:red">**Warning!** Make sure to also fill in the section of the code requesting the implementation of the reduced form of the robust optimization model.
+You should be brave enough to attempt it.</span>

 Due date : Monday, March 4th, 2024.